pawlokk/oscp-resources/README.md

 # oscp-resources
-2025 OSCP checklists for an easy pass
+2025 OSCP checklists and methodology for an easy pass.
 Paste into obsidian for easy use.

 Table of contents: